 On 5 June 2023, the shareholders of the 8 Customers entered into a sale and purchase agreement with a purchaser (the "Purchaser"), pursuant to which, the shareholders of the 8 Customers agreed to sell and the Purchaser agreed to acquire 100% equity interests (the "Transaction") of the 8 Customers with a total consideration of RMB31,000,000 (the "Consideration").
 On 9 June 2023, a tripartite agreement (the "Tripartite Agreement") was signed between Metropolis Leasing, the 8 Customers and the Purchaser (together "All Parties"), under which, All Parties agreed that the Consideration, excluding certain income/expenses as stipulated in the Tripartite Agreement which should be entitled/paid by the 8 Customers before the completion of the Transaction, will be transferred to Metropolis Leasing.
 The said income/expenses were finally concluded as net expenses of approximately RMB6,682,000 (the total Consideration and the mentioned net expenses together referred to as the "Settlement Sum").
-The Settlement Sum has been directly transferred from the Purchaser and other parties who were designated by the Purchaser to Metropolis Leasing.
-Both the 8 Customers and Metropolis Leasing agreed (i) the deposits paid by the 8 Customers of RMB2,676,813 were net off against the aggregate outstanding finance lease receivables from them and (ii) upon Metropolis Leasing received the Settlement Sum, all balances due from the 8 Customers to Metropolis Leasing were treated as fully settled.
+The Settlement Sum has been directly transferred from the Purchaser and other parties who were designated by the 8 Customers of RMB2,676,813 were net off against the aggregate outstanding finance lease receivables from them and (ii) upon Metropolis Leasing received the Settlement Sum, all balances due from the 8 Customers to Metropolis Leasing were treated as fully settled.